douglas-wiliam/mininet-ring-3sw-9host/README.md

-# Ring Network with 2 Switches 9 Hosts Builded on Mininet
+# Ring Network with 2 Switches 9 Hosts Built on Mininet

 Class of Computer Networks
 Professor: Leobino Nascimento